nmdMnk/ThreepeatAnimTools/README.md

 4. You should now see a `ThreepeatAnimTools` folder inside `Plugins`
 5.  restart your Unreal Project

+## Something's not working, what do I do?

+Post an issue here with as much detail as needed to reproduce the issue.
+I'm releasing this for free, so I'm not promising any real support, but generally `effort out ~= effort and detail in`

 ## Pronunciation

  TATools sounds like tattoo and rhymes with pools.
 Threepeat Anim Tools is also fine.